singh-jagjot/mpv-config/README.md

 # mpv-config
-My personal MPV config for crisp and sharp video frames with a GPU(nvidia) horsepower.
+My personal MPV config for crisp and sharp video frames with a GPU(nvidia) horsepower[not on Mac as of now].